-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to northern California.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to northern California.

 Habitat: Moist woods from sea level to mid-elevations in the mountains.